videojs/video.js/docs/guides/setup.md

 #### Using `videojs.getPlayer()`

 Sometimes, you want to get a reference to a player without the potential side effects of calling `videojs()`.
-This can be acheived by calling `videojs.getPlayer()` with either a string matching the element's ID or the element itself.
+This can be achieved by calling `videojs.getPlayer()` with either a string matching the element's ID or the element itself.

 #### Using `videojs.getPlayers()` or `videojs.players`